Feature coming soon: Remove empty transcripts from the content search results

 • If you filter for a date and go back more than six-quarters (558 days), expect the performance to be slow when looking for data past that duration.

-Use presets to filter metrics by date, or configure a custom date range.
+To filter metrics by date or configure a custom date range, use presets.

 To use a preset to filter metrics, complete the following steps: